 Installation

-Starfish supports python 3.6 and above (python 3.7 recommended).
+Starfish supports python 3.9-3.12.
 To install the starfish package, first verify that your python version is compatible.
 You can check this by running python --version.

 The output should look similar to this: